serendatapy/huntdora/README.md

 <p align="center">
 <img src="https://github.com/serendatapy/huntdora/blob/master/readme_assets/Screen%20Shot%2013-12-2020%20at%2022.36.png"></img>
 </p>
 At the moment, the user can save the jobs they're interested in and apply to them.
-The app stores the choices of the user in the device's memory, so that when the app is closed and reopened, the preferences will still be saved.
+The app stores the choices of the authenticated user in a mongoDB database, so that the preferences can be accessed from anywhere.

 ## Tech Stack